hauraki/rides/README.md

 #### Setup
 see [Getting Started](#getting-started) above
 ### Local Kubernetes
 Before deploying the app to a Kubernetes cluster in the cloud, I wanted to experiment locally.
-This boils down to quick feedback loops again: when building the Kubernetes manifests, this way I can easily run them against a local cluster for testing.
+This boils down to quick feedback loops again: when building the Kubernetes config, this way I can easily run them against a local cluster for testing.

 Also, a local cluster means that images do not have to be pushed to a remote registry (such as [Docker Hub](https://hub.docker.com/)), but can be used directly from the local machine.